getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 Metric alerts allow you to filter and set thresholds on all errors across a project.
 Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
 Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.

-Alternatively, [issue alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#issue-alerts) notify you about the impact of a specific error.
+Alternatively, [issue alerts]({%- link _documentation/workflow/alerts-notifications/alerts.md -%}#issue-alerts) notify you about the impact of a specific issue.

 ### Alert Builder